demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 25. microsoft-atp-get-domain-machines
 ---
-Retrieves a collection of Machines that have communicated to or from a given domain address.
+Retrieves a collection of machines that have communicated to or from a given domain address.

 ##### Base Command